andresguzco/andresguzco.github.io/content/authors/admin/_index.md

 ---

 I'm a rational skeptic studying how economics, mathematics and computer science help us understand and model human behaviour.
-My current research interests are causal machine learning, agent-based modelling, signal processing and control theory with their application to economic and financial systems.
+My research interest is twofold, its core concerns the statistical theory for time-series, with emphasis on causal inference, and its connection with non-parametric methods and predictive algorithms.
+Secondly, I deeply enjoy the application of these methods in economic, environmental, genetic, and sport settings.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.